teociaps/FeatureManagement.Database/README.md

 > [!NOTE]
 > When using a custom DbContext, ensure that your FeatureStore is also extended to utilize the custom DbContext.

-> [!TIP]
-> Tip: If you choose a specific database provider, you only need to download the specific package (e.g., FeatureManagement.Database.EntityFrameworkCore.SqlServer) and nothing else.

 ## Contributing